HFG Emerging Scholars

 Timing

-Applications for the awards open on November 1, 2023 and must be received by February 1, 2024 for a decision in June.
-Final decisions are made by the HFG Board of Directors at its meeting in June 2024.
+Applications for the awards open annually on January 1 and must be received by February 1 the following year for a decision in June.
+Final decisions are made by the HFG Board of Directors at its meeting in June.
 Applicants will be informed promptly by email of the Board’s decision.
 Awards ordinarily commence on September 1, but other starting dates (after July 1) may be requested if the nature of the project deems this appropriate.

 Eligibility